Pressure Cooker Chinese Orange Pepper Chicken & Rice is cooked in one pot, along with the Rice.

 The other day, Genene Abraham, from one of my Pressure Cooking Facebook groups, posted a recipe she had made called Sweet Pepper Chicken.
 She was kind enough to allow me to use her recipe.

 We talked about what she would like to add and/or change.
-She wanted me to make the recipe and use Black Soy Sauce instead of Honey.
+She wanted me to make the recipe and use Healthy Boy Black Soy Sauce (my favorite brand) instead of Honey.

 She is a silly one, that Genene.
 She has never tried Black Soy Sauce, but knows that I love to use it in cooking.
 I’m wondering if she secretly purchased a bottle.
 Don’t forget to ask her, if you see her around the web.